dotnet/WatsonTcp/ARCHITECTURE.md

   +-- RegisterClient --> GUID registration
   +-- Normal + SyncRequest --> invoke SyncRequestReceived callback, send response +-- Normal + SyncResponse --> resolve matching TaskCompletionSource
-  +-- Normal --> read data, fire MessageReceived or StreamReceived event
+  +-- Normal --> read data, dispatch MessageReceived, StreamReceivedAsync, or StreamReceived
 ```

 ### Stream vs. Byte Array Delivery

+Receive-mode precedence is:

+1. `Events.MessageReceived`
+2. `Callbacks.StreamReceivedAsync`
+3. `Events.StreamReceived`

 When `Events.MessageReceived` is set, the data receiver reads the full payload into a `byte[]` via `WatsonCommon.ReadMessageDataAsync()` before firing the event.

-When `Events.StreamReceived` is set instead, behavior depends on message size:
+When `Callbacks.StreamReceivedAsync` is used instead:

-- **Large messages** (ContentLength >= `Settings.MaxProxiedStreamSize`): A `WatsonStream` wrapping the raw TCP/SSL stream is delivered synchronously.
-The event handler must consume the stream before returning, as the underlying connection stream advances.
+- **Large messages** (ContentLength >= `Settings.MaxProxiedStreamSize`): A `WatsonStream` wrapping the raw TCP/SSL stream is delivered to the callback and awaited.
+WatsonTcp will not parse the next message on that connection until the callback returns.
-- **Small messages**: Data is first copied into a `MemoryStream`, then wrapped in a `WatsonStream` and delivered asynchronously via `Task.Run`.
+- **Small messages**: Data is first copied into a `MemoryStream`, then wrapped in a `WatsonStream` and passed to the callback.
+- **Unread remainder**: If the callback returns without consuming all bytes, WatsonTcp drains the unread remainder before continuing, so framing stays aligned for the next message.

+When `Events.StreamReceived` is used:

+- it remains the legacy synchronous stream API
+- large proxied streams must still be consumed before the handler returns
+- unread remainder is drained after handler return before the next message is parsed

+Configuration conflicts are reported through `Settings.Logger` warnings rather than console/debug output.

 ## 3. Component Diagram